Life as a artist: 5 years in

 Learning a New Medium

 Around the same time, I also picked up a book for the first time in years, Sarah J. Maas’s A Court of Thorns and Roses.
-I had been seeing it everywhere on social media and was curious to see what the hype was about.
+I had been seeing it everywhere on IG and was curious to see what the hype was about.
 Honestly, I hadn’t been obsessed with a book since Twilight, and I had always craved that feeling again.
 To my surprise, the series gave me that and more.
 The vivid images that ran through my mind as I read were exhilarating, and it was exactly what I needed to reignite my creativity.

 It’s amazing how life’s twists and turns, both big and small, led me to this pivotal moment, a painting I truly believe has forever altered the course of my life and career.
 It’s a beautiful reminder of how life truly is a remarkable journey.